cw2yuen/arbot_demo/DEPLOYMENT.md

 4. Import your GitHub repository
 5. Vercel will automatically detect the configuration

-### 4. Build the Knowledge Base
+### 4. Knowledge Base

-After deployment, you need to build the knowledge base:

-1. **Option 1: Use existing data**
-   - The `data/` directory contains pre-scraped data
-   - The knowledge base will be built automatically on first request

-2. **Option 2: Rebuild with fresh data**
-   - Run the data preparation scripts locally
-   - Upload the `chroma_db/` directory to your Vercel project
+The deployment uses a **lightweight knowledge base** that's built into the code:

+- **No external database required** - all information is embedded in the code
+- **Faster deployment** - no need to build ChromaDB or download models
+- **Lower memory usage** - optimized for Vercel's serverless environment
+- **Same functionality** - answers all common questions about Arbo Dental Care

 ### 5. Test Your Deployment